155 years strong: Ironton's Memorial Day Parade draws crowd

 Stone said people were gathering on the streets as early as 8 a.m.

-The parade is the longest continuously running parade in the nation with hundreds of people attending from all around the area.
+The parade is the longest continuously running parade in the nation with hundreds attending from around the area.

-Jon Wickline, of Portsmouth, has been attending the parade for the last ten years.
+Jon Wickline, of Portsmouth, has been attending the parade for the last 10 years.

-Timothy Cooper was joined with his wife and daughter along sixth street watching the parade.
+Timothy Cooper and his wife and daughter watched the parade along Sixth Street.

 “Being a military veteran, I just love to come here for the support ... and it is something that has become tradition for each Memorial Day,” he said.

-Marlena McCown of the Ironton City School District, participated in the 22nd annual Ironton Classic Memorial Day 5k Finishing first in her age group and fourth out of all the women overall.
+Marlena McCown of the Ironton City School District participated in the 22nd annual Ironton Classic Memorial Day 5k, finishing first in her age group and fourth in the women's division overall.
 The race began a little after 8 a.m.
 Monday morning.

 McCown said, “Memorial Day brings towns together, brings families together, and it helps us remember.”